 The incidence of ocular, or uveal, melanoma is very low – about six cases per one million Americans – but the chances are good that patients with advanced stages of the disease will seek treatment at Jefferson.

-Jefferson has become a national referral center for patients whose ocular cancer has metastasized; in fact two-thirds of our patients with the disease travel from outside of the tri-state area.
-If you have been diagnosed with ocular melanoma, the most common malignant tumor originating in the eye, our medical oncologists and interventional radiologists can carefully guide you through available treatment options.
+Jefferson has become a national referral center for patients whose uveal cancer has metastasized.
+In fact, two-thirds of our patients with the disease travel from outside of the tri-state area.
+If you have been diagnosed with uveal melanoma – the most common malignant tumor originating in the eye – our medical oncologists and interventional radiologists can carefully guide you through available treatment options.

+We perform more than 350 procedures annually for patients with metastatic uveal (ocular) melanoma.
 The course of treatment for this disease is generally determined by progression of the disease in the liver.
 There are currently no effective systemic chemotherapy regimens for treatment of liver metastases from this tumor.

 In patients who are not candidates for surgical treatment of liver metastases due to either multiple tumors or additional tumors outside of the liver, we offer several treatment regimens:

-- Immunoembolization - developed at Jefferson as a novel therapy to improve survival in uveal (ocular) melanoma patients with liver metastases.
-Immunoembolization involves injecting cytokines (drugs which stimulate or modulate immune responses) directly into the arteries supplying the liver, combined with embolization of the hepatic artery.
+Immunoembolization was developed at Jefferson as a novel therapy to improve survival in uveal (ocular) melanoma patients with liver metastases.
+This involves injecting cytokines (drugs which stimulate or modulate immune responses) directly into the arteries supplying the liver, combined with embolization of the hepatic artery.

 Remote Medical Second Opinion

-Find out how to receive a remote medical second opinion from Dr. Sato of the Department of Medical Oncology.
+Find out how to receive a remote medical second opinion from Dr. Takami Sato of the Department of Medical Oncology.